rust-lang/rust-wiki-backup/Note-development-roadmap.md

 This page used to cover early (pre-0.1) tasks on the development roadmap for Rust.
 It is now an outline of where we plan to take the compiler over the course of the next several releases, ending in a 1.0 release that we commit to supporting over an extended time period.
 Where possible, we will link to bugs in the issue tracker.

+Please note: when we do stabilize for a 1.0 release, it will _not_ mean we are freezing the language for all time; it means we'll be branching and supporting a stable branch and a versioning strategy that "works" for an extended period (i.e. "years"), as well as committing to providing tools to help migrate code forward, when and if breaking changes are made in future versions.

 Items on this page will move to the [[Doc detailed release notes]] page as they are completed.

 ## Miscellaneous cleanups, mostly syntax